Your Hiring Process can Make or Break your Company:

-There are few things in business that can make or break a successful hire as much as an effective interview process.
+There are few things in business that can make or break a successful hire as much as an effective hiring process.
 The cost of a bad hire cascades through a company much like a virulent virus spreads through it’s host.
 Starting with the cost of on-boarding, added salary & benefits, then it moves on to a cost in time, time spent on-boarding, integrating into the team and training.
 Finally, the cost in face/reputation.
 Introducing the new hire to your internal team and your external clients and/or prospects.
 When you consider all of these costs, it makes a lot of sense to give some dedicated time and thought to how you are selecting your new employees.

-First, Schedule a phone or video interview to get an initial feel for the candidate as a person and professional, and a general sense for his/her cultural fit to your organization (I strongly suggest a video conference rather than just a phone.)
+Schedule a phone or video interview to get an initial feel for the candidate as a person and professional, and a general sense for his/her cultural fit to your organization (I strongly suggest a video conference rather than just a phone.)

-Second, either a phone/video or in-person interview that includes allowing one or a couple other trusted members of your team to determine their own first impression and assessment of the candidate, separate from you.
+Have either a phone/video or in-person interview that includes allowing one or a couple other trusted members of your team to determine their own first impression and assessment of the candidate, separate from you.
 A second pair of eyes, if you will, can be a powerful way to catch things that you may have missed, or are in your blind spot.
 (Consider the post-interview feedback of the other team member with a grain of salt.
 They may also have biases or blind spots that you do not.)

-Last, When you find the person that you feel confident is the right fit, you might find value in doing reference checks, and perhaps criminal and/or financial background checks if that is something that you value.
+When you find the person that you feel confident is the right fit, you might find value in doing reference checks, and perhaps criminal and/or financial background checks if that is something that you value.

 When you make your offer, make it a competitive one.
 From my 13+ years helping hirers and candidates come together, I’ve seen over and over the cohesive power of a generous offer and the erosive power of entering this part of the process with a “me-versus-you/negotiation” mindset.